mikaelbr/node-notifier/README.md

 var notifier = new WindowsBalloon({
   withFallback: false, // Try Windows Toast and Growl first?
-  customPath: void 0 // Relative/Absolute path if you want to use your fork of notifu });
+  customPath: undefined // Relative/Absolute path if you want to use your fork of notifu });

 notifier.notify(
   {
-    title: void 0,
+    title: undefined,
-    message: void 0,
+    message: undefined,
     sound: false, // true | false.
     time: 5000, // How long to show balloon in ms
     wait: false, // Wait for User Action against Notification